AshleyTaylor0712/reading-notes/class03-notes.md

 **Version Control:**

-> Allows users to update and revist various versions of a file.
+> Allows users to update and revisit various versions of a file.
 >>**Local Version Control:**
 - Personal Computer